GSpinks/Project/README.md

 ### About Me by Grant Spinks
 My name is Grant Spinks.
 I am from St.Louis Missouri.
 I am 18 years old.
 I have a dog named Lulu.
 Some things I like to do for fun include:

--Hanging with friends
+- Hanging with friends

--Playing golf
+- Playing golf

--Playing videogames
+- Playing videogames